computesphere-samples/computesphere-python-flask-example/README.md

 This example deploys a Python Flask application to ComputeSphere.

 > [!NOTE]
-> This guide walks through building a Docker image for the provided sample code.
-Please note that the version `v0.0.1` used in the example is for demonstration purposes only.
+> This guide builds a Docker image for the provided sample code.
+Please note that the version `v0.0.1` used in the example is only for demonstration.
 You should replace it with a version that suits your specific setup and requirements.

 ## Prerequisites